gladcolor/LLM-Geo/README.md

 # How to use

 Download all files, put your question to the `TASK` variable in LLM-Geo4.ipynb, then runn all cells.

+Set the `task_name` in the notebook.
+Space is not allowed.
+LLM-Geo will create the fold using the `task_name' to save results.